SEO for law firms:

 How long does SEO take?

 This is the question every solicitor asks first.
 The honest answer: it depends, but here are realistic benchmarks.
-60–90 days for local SEO improvements — appearing in the Google Maps pack for your primary terms.
-4–6 months for meaningful organic growth — moving from page three or four to page one for moderately competitive keywords.
-12–18 months to build genuine authority — consistently ranking on page one for your most competitive terms and generating a reliable flow of enquiries.
+60–90 days for early local SEO improvements when the listing, citations, and website already have a base to work from.
+4–6 months for meaningful organic growth on moderately competitive keywords.
+12–18 months to build genuine authority in a competitive legal market — the point where rankings, content, links, and enquiries become more predictable.

 Several factors speed things up or slow them down.
 A website with existing domain authority and some backlinks will move faster than a brand-new site.
 Firms in less competitive markets (a family solicitor in Exeter vs. a personal injury firm in London) see results sooner.
 The amount of content you can publish matters too — more pages targeting more keywords means more surface area for Google to rank you.

-Any agency that guarantees page-one rankings in 30 days is lying to you.
-Google’s algorithm doesn’t work on anyone’s timeline.
+Be sceptical of any agency that guarantees page-one rankings in 30 days.
+Google’s algorithm doesn’t work on anyone’s sales timeline.
 What a good agency can guarantee is the work — the audits, the content, the optimisation, the reporting.
 The rankings follow the work, not the other way around.
 We’ve written a more detailed timeline guide at how long does SEO take for law firms.

 Common SEO mistakes law firms make

 Hiring a generalist digital marketing agency.
 The legal sector has specific requirements that a generalist agency doesn’t understand.
 SRA advertising rules, YMYL content standards, the competitive dynamics of legal keywords, citation profiles for solicitors — these require specialist knowledge.
-We’ve taken over accounts from generalist agencies and found blog posts making claims that would breach SRA conduct rules, service pages targeting keywords nobody searches for, and link-building campaigns using tactics Google penalises.
+We’ve taken over accounts from generalist agencies and found blog posts making claims that would breach SRA conduct rules, service pages targeting keywords nobody searches for, and link-building campaigns that run into Google’s spam policies.
 If your agency also manages SEO for restaurants and plumbers, they’re probably not equipped for legal.

 Ignoring local SEO entirely.
 Some firms pour money into content and link building while their Google Business Profile sits unverified and incomplete.
 For a high-street or regional firm, this is backwards.
 The Local Pack captures the highest-intent searches in your area.
 Fix your GBP, build your citations, and generate reviews before you worry about ranking nationally for informational terms.

 Thin practice-area pages.
 Open your website right now and look at your service pages.
-If any of them are under 500 words, they’re probably not ranking for anything.
-Google needs depth to determine whether your firm genuinely understands a practice area.
+If they only contain a few generic paragraphs, they probably are not answering the questions real clients have.
+Google does not rank pages by word count, but it does need enough useful information to understand whether your firm genuinely covers a practice area.
 A page that says “We offer expert employment law services for businesses and individuals.
-Contact us today for a free consultation.” tells Google — and potential clients — nothing.
+Contact us today for a free consultation.” tells Google — and potential clients — very little.

 No keyword strategy.
 Too many firms create content based on what they want to say rather than what potential clients search for.
 Before writing a single page, you need keyword research.
 What are people in your area typing into Google?
 What questions do they ask?
 What terms do your competitors rank for that you don’t?
 Without this data, you’re guessing.
 And guessing is expensive when you’re paying someone to write content that nobody ever finds.